telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 2. From the main menu, choose _Help_ > _Check for Update_.
 If a newer version is available, a notification will ask for your agreement to download and install it.

 3. Fiddler Everywhere will restart and automatically update to the latest version.

+## Next Steps

+Once the Fiddler Everywhere client is installed, updated and stasrted with user account, you can review its [default configuration]({%slug configuration-get-started%}).